A Figure Walks

 Love is the answer

 4. There is a 1964 biography of Charles Babbage (1791-1871) entitled Irascible Genius: The Life of Charles Babbage.
 Babbage was a mathematician and inventor who is credited with being the first programmable mechanical computer.
 Whether or not Smith had this in mind, it may be where he encountered the phrase; on the other hand, a Google search reveals that "irascible genius" is not an uncommon combination of words.
 There is probably something in the way we conceive of genius that makes such a phrase likely; geniuses are often assumed to be difficult people in many ways, and MES himself, if we consider him a genius, certainly fits the bill.
 As is so often the case with Fall lyrics, it may be possible to detect an echo of William Blake here; in The Marriage of Heaven and Hell, one of the "Proverbs of Hell" runs: "Improvement makes strait roads, but crooked roads without Improvement, are roads of Genius."
-It's notable, however, that Blake's proverb does not imply a cult of great men; he talks of genius as a quality or capacity, rather than saying what is required to be a genius.
+It's notable, however, that Blake's proverb does not imply a cult of great men; he talks of genius as a quality or capacity, rather than saying what is required to be genius.

 5. Possibly a reference to the death sentence doled out to Socrates in 399 BCE; although the Athenians were hardly "golden savages," 500-300 BCE is sometimes called the "Golden Age" in the Greek culture (although the phrase in Hesiod refers to more ancient times).